GuoYongyu/Dynamic-Line-ORB-SLAM2/README.md

 Project uses Pangolin for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## 1.3.
 Eigen
-Eigen's version here is `3.3.4`, which is needed by g2o.
+The version of Eigen needed by g2o here is `3.3.4`.
 Perhaps version `3.1.0` is available too, but project did not try when delevoping.

 ## 1.4.
 OpenCV4
 OpenCV is mainly used to process images and YOLOv5 in this project.
 Project uses `dnn` module in OpenCV to load YOLOv5, therefore, you need to download and install `OpenCV4`.
 In experiments, project used version `4.5`.
 You can download OpenCV4 at http://opencv.org.